Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 ## MCP Integration (Model Context Protocol)

 The SDK supports the Model Context Protocol (MCP), allowing you to connect your AI application to external tools and resources provided by MCP servers.
+The SDK includes support for both direct MCP client usage and a unified `ToolRegistry` that combines local and remote tools.

 ### Connecting to a Remote MCP Server

 To connect to a remote MCP server (e.g., running via SSE/HTTP), use the `HttpTransport` and `McpClient`.

+#### Basic Connection (No Authentication)

 ```rust
 use open_ai_rust_responses_by_sshift::mcp::{McpClient, transport::HttpTransport};